-The underlying opportunity for the Group remains compelling with the market growing year on year across all three divisions, whilst remaining fragmented across a high number of small providers.
-The Group's scale and commitment to Quality alongside investment in personnel, process and technology position it well for future growth.
+The underlying opportunity for the Group remains compelling with the forecast market requirements growing significantly year on year across all three divisions, whilst remaining fragmented across a high number of small providers.
+The Group's scale and commitment to quality, alongside investment in personnel, process and technology position it well for future growth.

 Across the UK we have seen referrals for children increase with increasing complexity of behaviours being evident.
-Alongside this structural growth in demand, the impact of Covid-19 may create further requirements in the medium term for services with related pressures expected to lead to further increases in the number of children taken in to care and consequently the number of young people leaving care that require transitional support.
+Alongside this structural growth in demand, the forthcoming changes in regulation in the supported accommodation sector present further opportunities for the Group and we feel well placed to maximise these.